We offer coaching, seminars and training on family therapy,

 appropriate for you and your family.
 Good intentions, polite manners or a

 positive outlook do not necessarily mean effective changework with healthy consequences.

 Most service providers use offers and service contracts

 counseling and family therapy can follow similar rules.

-Yet therapy, counselling and coaching contracts often only specify:
+Yet many therapy, counseling and coaching contracts often only specify that: